pylola/requirements.txt/README.md

 * `requirements-txt`
 * `rrequirements-txt`

 But it obviously does not cover all popular cases.
-This is why this sources are distributed on PyPI under few popular names that are not forbidden by PyPI:
+This is why these sources are distributed on PyPI under a few popular names that are not forbidden by PyPI:

 * `requirements-dev.txt`
 * `requirements-dev`